2022 Australia Cup final: Fan behaviour

-During the match, hundreds of Sydney United fans sung Za dom spremni (a fascist chant used by the Ustaše in Australia honouring the fascist Ustaše movement), booed the Welcome to Country, performed salutes commentators characterised as Nazi salutes, and waved flags associated with the extreme far-right Ustaša movement such as the HOS flag and the flag of the WW2 Nazi puppet-state of the Unabhängiger Staat Kroatien.
+During the match, Sydney United fans sung Za dom spremni (a fascist chant used by the Ustaše in Australia honouring the fascist Ustaše movement), booed the Welcome to Country, performed salutes commentators characterised as Nazi salutes, and waved flags associated with the extreme far-right Ustaše movement such as the HOS flag and the flag of the WW2 Nazi puppet-state of the NDH.
 In response to this behaviour, Football Australia stated: "Football Australia acknowledges that a very small minority of attendees engaged in behaviour that is not consistent with Football Australia's values and wider community expectations.
 Football Australia took steps during the match to address these isolated behaviours, including eight evictions."

 Following a month long investigation, Football Australia sanctioned Sydney United 58 under breach of the National Code of Conduct and Ethics.
 The club was fined AUD$15,000, and received a number of suspended sanctions (including the possibility of further fines, point deductions in their National Premier Leagues NSW seasons, and a ban from the Australia Cup).

-The main Sydney United fan group, Sydney United Supporters (SUS), later stated that they "don't apologise to anyone, ZDS (Za dom spremni)".
-SUS members had previously also posted photos of themselves with neo-Nazi and Ustaša paraphernalia.
+In June 2024, three Sydney United fans were convicted and fined $500 in a NSW court for deliberately and intentionally performing the Nazi salute at the 2022 Australia Cup Final.